Languages

 FRENCH

 French at MLCA begins in kindergarten with conversation, songs, and stories.
-As students advance, they study grammar, literature, and poetry, moving from adapted classics to original works by authors such as Molière, Maupassant, and Zola.
-Beginning in 4th grade, students also prepare for and take the international French DELF exam.
+In the lower grades, students build oral fluency through games, poetry, and song.
+As they advance, they study grammar, literature, and poetry, moving from adapted classics to original works by authors such as Molière, Verne, Maupassant, and Zola.
+In the upper school, students read Camus, Sartre, and other authors whose work reflects the full breadth of the French-speaking world.
+High school students prepare for the AP French Language and Culture exam, which requires engagement with Francophone cultures across five continents.

 Lower School French Curriculum